34th LD Democrats Bylaws

 Section 2.
 The elected officers shall be elected at the biennial reorganization meeting in January by a majority of the eligible voters present and voting.

 Section 3.
-Delegates and alternates shall be elected in accordance with the state and county by-laws, including the designated divisions by gender.
-The position title is committeeman or committeewoman.
+Delegates and alternates shall be elected in accordance with the state and county by-laws, providing that no two position titles may be filled by individuals of the same gender.
+The position titles shall be King County Representative, King County Alternates, and State Committee Representative.

 Section 4.
 The Parliamentarian shall be appointed by, and serve at the pleasure of, the Chair.